Database virtualization

 What is Database Virtualization?

-You can make changes, test them, and run simulations without affecting the actual databases.
+You can make changes, test them, and run simulations without affecting the source.
 Make a snapshot of the data at a particular point in time, store it as a separate version, and easily roll back to a previous version if needed.
 Virtual copies are much smaller and more manageable than the original databases.
 Therefore, you can work with them much more efficiently.

 Data virtualization vs. database virtualization

 Data virtualization and database virtualization are two related but distinct concepts in the world of (test) data management.
 While both techniques involve creating virtual copies of data, they differ in their scope and purpose.
-Database virtualization involves creating virtual copies of entire databases, while data virtualization involves creating virtual views of data from multiple sources, such as databases, data warehouses, and other data repositories.
+Database virtualization involves creating virtual copies of the entire database content, while data virtualization involves creating virtual views of data from multiple sources, such as db’s, data warehouses, and other data repositories.
 In other words, database virtualization focuses on the management and testing of databases, while data virtualization focuses on the integration and analysis of data from multiple sources.
 Both techniques have their own unique benefits and use cases, and organizations may choose to use one or both depending on their specific data management needs.

 Benefits of Database Virtualization